birdofpreyru/react-global-state/docs/docs/api/hooks/useasyncdata.md

 ```jsx
 import { useAsyncData } from '@dr.pogodin/react-global-state';
 ```
-Resolves asynchronous data, and stores them at the given `path` of global state.
-When multiple components rely on asynchronous data at the same `path`, the data are resolved once, and reused until their age is within specified bounds.
-Once the data are stale, the hook allows to refreshes them.
+Resolves asynchronous (or synchronous) data, and stores them at the given `path` of global state.
+When multiple components rely on data stored at the same `path`, these data are resolved once, and reused until their age is within specified bounds.
+Once these data are stale, this hook refreshes them.
 It also garbage-collects stale data from the global state when the last component relying on them is unmounted.

 :::info
-The hook stores loaded async data and related meta data at the `path` of global state in form of [AsyncDataEnvelopeT] object.
+The hook stores loaded data, and related meta-data at a `path` of global state in form of [AsyncDataEnvelopeT] object.
 That global state segment can be accessed, and even modified using other hooks,
 _e.g_ [useGlobalState()], but doing so you should be careful to not interfere